NTTLimitedRD/plumbery/docs/getting_started.rst

 Check your installation with demonstration files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the ``demos`` directory that is coming with Plumbery you will find a
+In the ``demos`` directory that is coming with the plumbery development
-reference ``fittings.yaml`` file, plus many programs that are using Plumbery.
+environment you will find a reference ``fittings.yaml`` file.
+Else you
+can `download the reference fittings plan`_ and use it at will.

 To check your installation, you would like to ask plumbery to build a first
 inventory of your fittings: